UN approves Haiti force after year of pleas

 The mission is initially approved for one year, with a review after nine months.

-The force aims to provide "operational support to the Haitian National Police, including building its capacity through the planning and conduct of joint security support operations" and will work to "counter gangs and improve security conditions in Haiti", the resolution says.
+The force aims to provide "operational support to the Haitian National Police, including building its capacity through the planning and conduct of joint security support operations," the resolution says.

 The mission will also aim to create conditions to hold elections, which have not taken place in Haiti since 2016.

-The force will work to "adopt urgent temporary measures on an exceptional basis" and, in coordination with Haitian police, will have the authority to make arrests.

-Haiti has suffered horrific violence, including people being burned alive and rape used as an instrument of terror.

-Guterres in a recent report said that the situation has only grown worse with the gang members both more numerous and better armed than the police.
+Guterres in a recent report said that the security situation in Haiti has only grown worse, with the gang members both more numerous and better armed than the police.

 Nearly 2,800 homicides were recorded in Haiti between October 2022 and June 2023, with 80 minors among the dead, the UN report said.